JamesSkemp/words/content/post/review-enslaved-odyssey-to-the-west-2010.md

 +++
-title = "Review: Enslaved: Odyssey to the West (2010)" summary = "Review of Enslaved: Odyssey to the West (2010), for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2012-01-22T17:15:00-06:00"
+title = "Review: Enslaved: Odyssey to the West (2010)" description = "Review of Enslaved: Odyssey to the West (2010), for the PlayStation 3 and Xbox 360." draft = false comments = true date = "2012-01-22T17:15:00-06:00"